TomasHubelbauer/modern-office-git-diff/README.md

 ## Running

-Run `./cmd/version-office-files.ps1` in PowerShell (use PowerShell ISE or click on the file in VS Code and use PowerShell Integrated Console that will pop up to avoid security error) to version Office files manually add a pre-commit hook to do it automatically:
+Run `./cmd/version-office-files.ps1` in PowerShell to version Office files manually.
+(Use PowerShell ISE or click on the file in VS Code and use PowerShell Integrated Console that will pop up to avoid security error.)
+Add a pre-commit hook to do it automatically:

 - Set up the pre-commit hook: